kstarostin/campfire-store-api/Readme.md

 </p>
 <br/>

-**Campfire | Store API** is a demo project of an API for an online store.
+**Campfire Store API** is a demo project of an API for an online store.

 The API provides access to the store products, category system and simple user management, allows you to add products to the cart and place orders.

-Check out the API visual documentation [here](http://ec2-51-20-52-104.eu-north-1.compute.amazonaws.com/api/v1/api-docs/) or use the Postman collection `./dev-tools/campfire-store-api.postman_collection.json` with the environment file `./dev-tools/prod-env.campfire-store-api.postman_collection.json`.
+Check out the API visual documentation <a href="http://ec2-51-20-52-104.eu-north-1.compute.amazonaws.com/api/v1/api-docs/" target="_blank">here</a> or use Postman collection `./dev-tools/campfire-store-api.postman_collection.json` with the environment file `./dev-tools/prod-env.campfire-store-api.postman_collection.json`.

 ## API features